-- 1.7 Is the selected delivery strategy defined and endorsed? - Delivery strategy clearly defined, showing reasons for selection and agreed with stakeholders - Evidence that business continuity and future exit, handover and transition strategies have been considered at high level - Confirmation of development, involvement and endorsement of the delivery strategy by the appropriate individuals - Strategy to include, as appropriate: description of the key objectives, constraints (e.g. timescale), funding mechanism and risk allocation; the delivery route (how the strategy will be achieved) including sourcing option and contract strategy; procurement procedure (e.g. Open or Closed); time plan to include any timetable laid down in departmental procurement guidance and time needed for pre-procurement activities, implementation and contingency in the event of unavoidable slippage, with milestones; assessment of marketplace/potential suppliers; the roles, resources and skills needed to manage the delivery strategy; alignment with plans for implementation - Procurement innovation and sustainability issues have been considered. - 1.8 Have the factors that influence the delivery strategy been addressed? - Documented evidence that key factors influencing the delivery strategy have been taken into account - Evidence that efficiency and predictability of delivery process have been considered, with a process in place for addressing the impact of any deviation from the plan and timetable, and plans for two-way communications with stakeholders and suppliers. - 1.9 Will the delivery strategy facilitate communication and co-operation between all parties involved? - Communication strategy and support mechanisms in place - Evidence that the delivery strategy will include: - early involvement of suppliers to ensure the design is fully informed by the delivery process - clearly defined performance criteria with key performance indicators and a system for measuring performance.
+1.8 Is the selected delivery strategy defined and endorsed?

+- Delivery strategy clearly defined, showing reasons for selection and agreed with stakeholders - Evidence that business continuity and future exit, handover and transition strategies have been considered at high level - Confirmation of development, involvement and endorsement of the delivery strategy by the appropriate individuals - Strategy to include, as appropriate: - description of the key objectives, constraints (e.g. timescale), funding mechanism and risk allocation; - the delivery route (how the strategy will be achieved) including sourcing option and contract strategy; - procurement procedure (e.g. Open or Closed); time plan to include any timetable laid down in departmental procurement guidance and time needed for pre-procurement activities, implementation and contingency in the event of unavoidable slippage, with milestones; - assessment of marketplace/potential suppliers; the roles, resources and skills needed to manage the delivery strategy; - alignment with plans for implementation - Procurement innovation and sustainability issues have been considered.